 Plant Problem Diagnostic Service

-The UMass Extension Plant Diagnostic Laboratory is located at UMass Amherst.
+The UMass Extension Plant Diagnostic Laboratory is located on the campus of UMass Amherst.
 Each diagnosis performed by the laboratory includes a written report with pest management strategies that are research based, economically sound, and environmentally appropriate for the situation.

 Diagnostic Sample Submission